 • Boiling point: Cooking oil typically has a high boiling point, which allows it to be used in various cooking techniques such as frying and sautéing at high temperatures.

-See also How to cook melatonin
+See also How to cook beef liver for dogs

 Understanding the physical properties of cooking oil is important for proper usage and storage.
 It can also help in determining the appropriate cooking methods and temperatures for different types of dishes.